the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.2_ballpit/_index.md

     A BreathingBall is the same as a Ball, but it grows and shrinks as it moves.
     """

     def __init__(self):
-        """This constructor calls the constructor of the parent class, and adds a counter variable.
+        # This constructor calls the constructor of the parent class,
-        """
+        # and adds a step variable.

         super().__init__()

         self.step = random.randint(0,120)

     def update(self):
-        """Calls the parent method and also changes the size of the ball
+        # Calls the parent method and also changes the size of the ball
-        """

         super().update()

         self.step += 1
         new_radius = math.sin(self.step/20)*(3/2)+1.5
         self.set_size(new_radius)
 ```

 {{< code-action >}} **Add the `BreathingBall()` to the Ballpit.**
-> 🧐 *What lines of code will you need to add to `ballpit.py`?*
+> 🧐 *What lines of code will you need to add to `animation_ballpit.py`?*

 {{< figure src="images/courses/cs10/unit00/lab0.2-03.gif" width="50%" >}}